Researchers look to carbon dioxide as a more environmentally friendly refrigerant gas

 By experimenting with CO2 refrigerant systems and new refrigerant molecules, however, Brian Fricke, a researcher at the Department of Energy's Oak Ridge National Laboratory, looks to mediate and minimize conventional refrigeration's environmental footprint.

 "Each supermarket has a lot of refrigerant in its system—two to four thousand pounds—and about 20 percent of that leaks out every year.
-That's a lot of into the atmosphere," said Fricke, who works in ORNL's Buildings Technologies Research and Integration Center, a DOE user facility.
+That's a lot of greenhouse gas into the atmosphere," said Fricke, who works in ORNL's Buildings Technologies Research and Integration Center, a DOE user facility.

 That's especially true of hydrofluorocarbons, or HFCs, the most common refrigerant cooling supermarket display cases in the United States today.
 HFCs followed a phase-out of their chlorofluorocarbon precursor when scientists in the 1970s traced chlorine breaking down ozone in the upper atmosphere to chlorofluorocarbons refrigerants being used at the time—chlorofluorocarbons were designed as a "safety refrigerant" and served as a substitute for toxic refrigerant gases such as ammonia and sulfur dioxide.